Hate writing? Not got many photos? Don’t worry.

 A few points:

 For the main pages, aim to have a good 500 words for each page.
-Why?
+Don’t be afraid to write longer content, but for bottom of the funnel pages, keep it on the shorter side.

 So, who is going to provide the content?
 You?
 Me?
 Staff, employees?
 It could be a combination of everyone making a contribution.

-Content includes words and images, many of which will come primarily from the stakeholders in the business.
-If you’re self-employed, then that is you, the owner.
+- Content includes words and images, many of which will come primarily from the stakeholders in the business

-I can help you write your content, which will involve talking with you and taking notes, kind of like the way a biographer does with his or her biographee.
+- I can help you write your content, which will involve talking with you and taking notes

 Since we are likely to be sharing images and word documents with one another, an effective and practical method of accessing these files would be to use Google Drive or DropBox.